 Date Of Birth: April 5, 1965

 Age: 9 years old

 Height and Weight: 4’3″ and 85 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Julie has a scar underneath her left eye, a scar on the middle of her forehead, and a round scar located on the back of her calf
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Julie has a scar underneath her left eye, a scar on the middle of her forehead, and a round scar located on the back of her calf

 NCMEC Number: 601926

 Julie Moseley was last seen with Mary Trilica and Lisa Renee Wilson on December 23rd 1974 in Fort Worth, Texas.
 They were spending the day Christmas shopping at the Seminary South Shopping Center.
 Lisa was a friend of Julie’s family and Julie has never met Rachel prior to the trip.